 Sedation Dentistry Isn’t Just for Anxiety

-While nitrous oxide is great at easing dental anxiety, it is useful for other situations as well.
+While inhaled sedation is great at easing dental anxiety, it is useful for other situations as well.
 Among them:

-- If you experience difficulty getting numb or dislike needles, nitrous makes it easier for us to administer local anesthesia.
+- If you experience difficulty getting numb or dislike needles, gas makes it easier for us to administer local anesthesia.

-- Nitrous can make it easier to complete lengthy procedures by keeping you relaxed.
+- Gaseous sedation can make it easier to complete lengthy procedures by keeping you relaxed.